Khurramnaveed3233/Portfolio/README.md

 ### 📷 Dashboard Snapshots

-# Financial Sales Analysis Report – Dashboard Insights--
+# Financial Sales Analysis Report – Dashboard Insights

 Welcome everyone!
 This dashboard provides a comprehensive summary of our financial sales performance across different years, segments, countries, and products.
 I’ve built this report in Power BI to help decision-makers like you easily understand key trends and business insights at a glance — without needing to dive into raw data.